 As Aumann (1987) showed, a correlated equilibrium may be viewed as an expression of Bayesian rationality.
 A rational player's choice of action is optimal given his knowledge of the state of the world.
 The latter includes a specification of the knowledge of the other players as well as their actions, which must also be optimal.
 Aumann's paper is concerned only with complete information games; types of players and type-dependent payoffs are not part of the setting.
-However, since the state-space formulation is a standard model for Bayesian games, the paper indicated the logical next step, which was to merge the two settings by allowing the states of the world to determine not only the players' types but also any additional information that they possess and may use for choosing their actions.
-Crucially, that additional information is not specified by the game - it is part of the solution concept.
+However, since the state-space formulation is a standard model for Bayesian games, the paper indicated the logical next step, which was to merge the two settings by allowing the states of the world to determine not only the players' types but also any additional information is not specified by the game - it is part of the solution concept.
 Herein lies the major difference between correlated equilibrium and the narrower concept of Bayesian equilibrium.
 In the latter, players have to do with the information that they receive within the game, and possibly private coin tosses.